10. Principal Component Analysis (PCA)

 Fig. 10.1 The principal component of the reconstructed data from PCA is aligned with the correlation between the columns of the original data.

-An important application of PCA is classification, which reduces the dimensions of the data for the purpose of making it easier to see how the attributes of items of the same type are similar and differ from items of other types.
-The result of the analysis is often a plot showing the data in the PCA space.
-In this example, we will look at a public domain dataset and produce a scatter plot showing how groups of the data are clustered in the PCA space.
+An important application of PCA is classification, which reduces the dimensions of the data, making it easier to see how the attributes of items of the same type are similar and differ from items of other types.
+In this example, we will look at a public domain dataset and produce a scatter plot showing how similar data are clustered in the PCA space.

-The dataset can be downloaded from the Data World web site.
-It comes from the USDA National Nutrient Database and was made available by Craig Kelly.
-It list many different foods and identifies food groups, nutrition, and vitamin data for each food.
-We will use the nutrition information in the PCA analysis.
-The scatter plot in Fig. 10.2 shows how different food groups are similar.
-For example, it shows that some fruits and most grains are similar to sweets, probably because they are also high in carbohydrates.
-Some of the food groups that are contained in the data are not plotted.
+The public domain data is in a file named nndb_flat.csv, which is part of the downloadable files from Canvas.
+The file can also be downloaded from the Data World website.
+[1] The data comes from the USDA National Nutrient Database and was made available by Craig Kelly.
+It lists many foods and identifies food groups, nutrition, and vitamin data for each.
+We will use the nutrition information in the analysis.
+The PCA_food script implements the PCA algorithm.
+The scatter plot in figure Fig. 10.2 shows the first two principal components for 8,618 foods in seven groupings.
+The plot shows clusters of foods by their groups and which food groups are nutritionally similar or different.

-To see a list of all food groups in the data set, type the following after the FoodGroups variable is created by the script.
+To see a list of all food groups in the data set, type the following in the command window after the FoodGroups variable is created by the script.

 >> categories(FoodGroups)